BaristaLabs/baristalabs-rancher-server-cluster/README.md

 cd ./rancher_server_resources
 ./Deploy-RancherServer.ps1
 ```

+This process creates a DNS zone.
+Within your domain registrar you'll need to add a NS record for your hostname that indicates the nameservers in the DNS zone.

 Visit whoami.<hostname> to verify the ingress is functioning.
 Now visit rancher.<hostname> to get the Rancher Server UI.